microsoft/MSLab/README.md

 ![](/Screenshots/LabConfigAdvanced.png)

 ## Step 4 Right-click and run with PowerShell 1_Prereq.ps1
- * 1_Prereq.ps1 will create folder structure and downloads some additional necessary files from internet
+ * 1_Prereq.ps1 will create a folder structure and will download necessary files from the internet.
- * If you don't have an internet connection on your server, run this on internet connected machine, copy created files over and run 1_prereq.ps1 again
+ * If your server does not have an internet connection, run this on an internet connected machine, copy created files over ,and run 1_prereq.ps1 again.

 ![](/Screenshots/1_Prereq.png)